e-carlin/BPlusTree/README.md

-A B Plus tree with insert and search methods.
+Class project for Database Management Systems (CS455)

-TESTING 123
+This is a simple implementation of a B+Tree.

-eclipse test
+The tree supports insert and serach functionality.